Broadcom/sonic-VirtualSwitch/3.1.2/README.md

 required.*

 ## Download files
-- Download sonic-vs.img.gz and sonic-vs.xml to a local directory on your server.
+- Download sonic-vs-3.1.2.img.gz and sonic-vs.xml to a local directory on your server.
 - sudo / root privilages are required for installation.